 Once you have decided that you would like to support a charitable cause, it is important to determine how you will contribute.
-Most will choose to donate cash; however, you might also consider donating highly appreciated securities, which would allow you to avoid the capital gains tax, and which the charity would not have to pay due to its charitable status.
+Most will choose to donate cash; however, you might also consider donating highly appreciated securities, which would allow you to avoid paying the capital gains tax on those assets.
+Likewise, the charity also would avoid paying this tax due to its charitable status.

 Aside from a monetary donation, you may also donate goods.
-For example, you may have a pantry full of uneaten non-perishable food.
-Consider filling a couple of grocery bags with this food and donating the food to your local food pantry.
+For example, you may have a pantry full of uneaten, non-perishable food.
+Consider filling a couple of grocery bags with this food and donating to your local food pantry.
 Likewise, children often grow out of clothes and get bored with their toys while they are still in good repair.
 Many charities that benefit children would be delighted to receive these gently used clothes and toys to help the children that they serve.
-Similarly, when you and your old vehicle finally part ways, do not send the vehicle to a junk yard.
+Similarly, when you and your old vehicle finally part ways, you do not have to send the vehicle to a junk yard.
 Many charities accept any vehicle, working or not, as a donation.